egnishoxha/physiotherapy/README.md

 # physiotherapy
 An AngularJS and Angular Material template for a physiotherapy clinics.
 To be extended with new features.
+Code enhencement in progress.